allthings/developers/webhooks/setup.md

 Developers can add webhooks programatically using the GraphQL-based [Webhooks API](../apis/webhooks.md).

+For a complete list of available events, head to the [Types of events](./registerable-webhook-events/) documentation.

 A new webhook can be created with the `registerWebhook` mutation:

 **Request mutation**